EverythingStays/EverythingStays/readme.md

 # EverythingStays
-## Immutable & Distributed NodeJS Modules
+## Immutable & Distributed NodeJS Modules With IPFS

 What if we could start distributing modules in a immutable and safe way?